google/accompanist/glide/README.md

     // customize the RequestManager as needed
     .build()

-Providers(AmbientRequestManager provides requestManager) {
+Providers(LocalRequestManager provides requestManager) {
-    // This will automatically use the value of AmbientRequestManager GlideImage(
+    // This will automatically use the value of LocalRequestManager GlideImage(
         data = ...
     )
 }
 ```

-For more information on ambients, see [here](https://developer.android.com/reference/kotlin/androidx/compose/runtime/Ambient).
+For more information on composition locals, see [here](https://developer.android.com/reference/kotlin/androidx/compose/runtime/CompositionLocal).

 ## Download